 The DBM shall post on its website the status of compliance by all agencies of the government.
-The DBM shall ensure that posts in their websites are searchable by keywords for the public's easy access to information regarding matters on public funds.
+The agencies are responsible in ensuring that the contents and data of their posts in their respective official websites and communication channels are searchable for the public's easy access to information regarding matters on public funds.

 Sec.
-105. Joint Congressional Oversight Committee on Public Expenditures.
+101. Joint Congressional Oversight Committee on Public Expenditures.
 The Senate and the House of Representatives shall constitute a Joint Congressional Oversight Committee on Public Expenditures which shall primarily monitor compliance by agencies with the requirements or conditions in the utilization of public funds under this Act and pertinent laws.

 The Joint Congressional Oversight Committee shall be co-chaired by the Chairperson of the Committee on Finance of the Senate and the Chairperson of the Committee on Appropriations of the House of Representatives.
 The President of the Senate and the Speaker of the House of Representatives shall each designate seven (7) Senators and seven (7) members of the House of Representatives, respectively, as members of the Joint Congressional Oversight Committee.
-The minority group in the Senate and the House of Representatives shall each have at least one (1) seat in the Joint Congressional Oversight Committee.
+The minority group in the Senate and the House of Representatives shall each designate seven (7) are the senate and the Joint Congressional Oversight Committee.